phegd/backend-challenge/SENIOR_CHALLENGE.md

 - Spring Framework

 Your task is to build  Restful API doing the following:
 - An Endpoint to support adding an employee with very basic employee details including (name, contract information, age, you can decide.)
-With initial state "ADDED" which incidates that the employee isn't active yet.
+With initial state "ADDED" which indicates that the employee isn't active yet.

 - Another endpoint to change the state of a given employee to any of the states defined above in the state machine respecting the transition rules